This blog was originally published on February 12, 2025 and was updated on June 1, 2026.

 [TIP] Read the files I uploaded.
 Use these for formatting, tone, style, and required information.
 Ask the user for information about the goals, audience, and product.
 After that, act as an expert UX Researcher.
 Create a usability guide, following the formatting and styles in the Example Usability Guide for a moderated session that would last about an hour.

-3. Transcripts and Summaries in Minutes
+3. From Transcripts and Summaries to Sentiment Analysis

 Remember to always get permission for AI tools from participants and clients.
 Research your transcription tool and understand their privacy policies and data management before using these in your sessions.